 After discovering this virtual Fisher-Price Toy Museum, we spent some time reviewing their Instagram page to check out each of their posts and read all of the comments.
 We were curious what toys they might have on the page that we didn’t yet have in the Lead Safe Mama collection yet (as we want to make sure to test all of the most popular ones that families might still have in use in their homes).
-We found PLENTY of Leaded examples up on their site — and (at that moment) decided that sometime soon we might make a “complementary“ account with a post with toxicant readings for each of the items they have in their virtual museum (for the items for which we have already done testing)!
+We found PLENTY of known Lead-contaminated examples up on their Instagram page — and (at that moment) decided that sometime soon we might make a “complementary“ account with a post with toxicant readings for each of the items they have in their virtual museum (for the items for which we have already done testing)!

 Continue reading below the image

 The image below is from an earlier article on this website.